Bratwurstinator/CalloutsExpanded/README.md

 # CalloutsExpanded
-Adds the option to make callouts based on ThingDefs, PawnkindDefs, Hediffs, Hediff Stages and Need levels.
+Adds the option to make callouts based on ThingDefs, PawnkindDefs, Hediffs, Hediff Stages, Need-levels, and Trading.
+Check the wiki for specifics.